gischellatte/hangman-project/README.md

-#Personal Project Portfolio
+#Hangman Portfolio

-A portfolio detailing my current profile and progress.
+The Hangman Game that I created using HTML, CSS and JavaScript.
+Enjoy playing!